Last Updated on July 14, 2021

-I have been loving this short and sweet dumbbell arm workout lately!
-This arm workout takes less than 20 minutes and helps tighten and tone the arms quickly.
+I have been loving this dumbbell arm workout lately!
+This dumbbell arm workout takes approximately 15 minutes and helps tighten and tone the arms quickly.

 I’ve been recovering from a nasty case of eColi and salmonella.
 I’ve been legit dying for 2 weeks.
 It feels like Rhonda Rousey has been punching my stomach + the flu at the same time.
 Plus, I had to take meds I’m not used to taking.
 I’ve been feeling very frumpy and uncomfortable to say the least.

 I credit this arm workout for helping me get my groove back.
 My arms are always the first body part I train trying to bounce back after taking a break from exercise.

 Why?
 Dumbbell arm exercises are quick, easy and work quickly.
 I find that the arms get noticeable results faster than other body parts when they’re trained properly and consistently.

 My arms were definitely feeling mushy while I was sick.
 The dumbbell exercises made my arms sore and feel tight again in the best way.
 If you want toned arms, this quick arm workout is for you.

 All you need is a set of dumbbells and 15 minutes tops.
 It’s perfect for busy women that want tighter, toned arms at home or the gym.